Do you want to be a celebrity singer?

 - Second, is developing a perfect vibrato.
 Again, you start learning various vibrato techniques, practice them repeatedly and develop what?
 The muscle memory to sing with vibrato.

 Singing lessons will teach you the vocal exercises and breathing practices to make you a better singer.
-As long as you practice properly, you will get better and better.
+As long as you practice correctly, you will get better and better.
 You are never too old.
 Go to churches with choirs.
 You will see all age ranges from children to those with silver hair, wrinkled skin and smiles on their faces.
 The longer you practice, the better you will get at it.

 Here are some basic points to remember: